 - [Procedure] Expense Reimbursements (U.S.) | Owner: Finance | Last updated: 2025-05-01

 Add a 2-line summary and Applicability near the top.
-Link related items (policy ⇄ procedure ⇄ FAQ) at the bottom
+Link related items (policy ⇄ procedure ⇄ FAQ) at the bottom.

 Governance & ownership that keep content alive

-A Human Resource Knowledge Base decays without named owners and review cadences.
+An HR knowledge base decays without named owners and review cadences.
 Make accountability visible and routine.

 Assign a named human owner to every article.
 Use a simple RACI for policies: